sirkonst/async-reduce/README.md

 Similar coroutines determination
 --------------------------------

-``async_reduce(coroutine)`` tries detect similar coroutines by hashing local variables bounded on call.
-It's not working correctly when:
+``async_reduce(coroutine)`` tries to detect similar coroutines by hashing local variables bounded on call.
+It does not work correctly if:

-* one of arguments is not hashable
+* one of the arguments is not hashable
-* coroutine function is method of class with specific state (like ORM)
+* coroutine function is a method of class with specific state (like ORM)
 * coroutine function has closure to unhashable variable

-You can disable auto-determination by set custom key to argument ``ident``.
+You can disable auto-determination by setting custom key to argument ``ident``.

 Use as decorator